 The majority of our programming budget is devoted to student support, as we aim to facilitate novel learning opportunities and build networks by bringing scholars and students from around the world to our campus for a wide range of events.
 Our students also work with faculty here and abroad on a wide range of research teams and labs.

 Because of the travel restrictions of 2020, our mentorship activities were forced to move online.
-For example, our podcast is creating a community of instructors and students having conversations about innovative teaching practices.
-We organized an Online Teaching Resources Fellowship Program, for which a team of students gathered and annotated online resources relevant to teaching in our field; these are now available as a Buddhist Studies Research Guide through U of T Libraries.
+Our podcast continues to create a community of instructors and students in conversation about innovative teaching practice.
+In 2020 we organized an Online Teaching Resources Fellowship Program, for which a team of students gathered and annotated online resources relevant to teaching in our field; these are now available as a Buddhist Studies Research Guide through U of T Libraries.
 Some students and faculty in our programs have collaborated with international translators, scholars, and students on expanding the Conversations about Reading Tibetan video series.
 Other students have worked with faculty at other institutions on compiling resources for the Women in the Study of Asian Religions initiative, and on the forthcoming Buddhism, Race, and Racism project.
+The Buddhist Studies Complaint Collective series #stepforwardbs features discussions of the academic culture of our field and our Communities of Care page offers a brief selection of resources for supporting mental health in teaching and learning.

 The full “How Do You Do It?” series can be found on our YouTube channel – here are just a few examples: